-On August 17, 2018, the Company entered into an open market sale agreement with Jefferies LLC (as amended, the "ATM Agreement") pursuant to which, the Company may sell from time to time, through Jefferies LLC, shares of its common stock for an aggregate sales price of up to \$150.0 million.
+On August 17, 2018, the Company entered into an open market sale agreement (as amended, the "ATM Agreement") with Jefferies LLC ("Jefferies") pursuant to which, the Company may sell from time to time, through Jefferies, shares of its common stock for an aggregate sales price of up to \$150.0 million.
 Any sales of shares pursuant to this agreement are made under the Company's effective "shelf" registration statement on Form S-3 that is on file with and has been declared effective by the SEC.
-The Company is currently subject to General Instruction I.B.6 of Form S-3, as a result of which the amount of funds the Company can raise through primary public offerings of securities in any 12-month period using its registration statement on Form S-3 is limited to one-third of the aggregate market value of the voting and non-voting common equity held by non-affiliates.
-The Company remains subject to this one-third limitation until such time as its public float exceeds \$75 million.
-The Company sold 3,479,016 and 146,872 post-split shares during the years ended December 31, 2022 and 2021, respectively, of its common stock under the ATM Agreement and received \$12.8 million and \$8.1 million of net proceeds during the years ended December 31, 2022 and 2021, respectively.
+The Company sold 3,659,882 and 3,479,016 shares of its common stock under the ATM Agreement during the years ended December 31, 2023 and 2022, respectively, resulting in net proceeds of \$14.4 million and \$12.8 million during the years ended December 31, 2023 and 2022, respectively.
+Subsequent to December 31, 2023 and through March 1, 2024, the Company sold 724,659 shares of its common stock under the ATM Agreement resulting in \$5.3 million in net proceeds.

-Private Placement Offerings
+Private Placement Offering

-On November 3, 2022, the Company sold 7,065,946 shares of its common stock, and in lieu of shares of common stock, pre-funded warrants exercisable for 543,933 shares of common stock, and accompanying warrants to purchase 7,609,879 shares of its common stock to a group of new and existing institutional investors in a private placement.
+On November 3, 2022, the Company sold 7,065,946 shares of its common stock, and in lieu of shares of common stock, pre-funded warrants exercisable for 543,933 shares of common stock and accompanying warrants to purchase 7,609,879 shares of its common stock to a group of new and existing institutional investors in a private placement.
 The offering price for each share of common stock and accompanying warrant was \$4.60, and the offering price for each pre-funded warrant and accompanying warrant was \$4.59, which equaled the offering price per share of the common stock and accompanying warrant, less the \$0.01 per share exercise price of each pre-funded warrant.
 Each accompanying warrant represents the right to purchase one share of the Company's common stock at an exercise price of \$4.75 per share of common stock.
 The pre-funded warrants were exercised in December 2022 and converted to 543,933 shares of commons stock.
 Total shares sold and converted during the year ended December 31, 2022 were 7,609,879 for an aggregate purchase price of \$35.0 million gross, or \$32.6 million net of related costs of \$1.5 million which was expensed to general and administrative expenses and \$0.9 million which was recorded as a reduction to additional paid-in-capital.
-The net proceeds were allocated to the warrant liability as noted below with the remainder of \$12.9 million and \$0.1 million recorded in additional paid-in-capital and common stock, respectively.
-In the event of certain fundamental transactions involving the Company's the stock purchase warrants may require the Company to make a payment based on a Black-Scholes valuation, using specific inputs that are not considered indexed to the Company's stock in accordance with ASC 815.
-Therefore, the Company accounted for the stock purchase warrants as liabilities and were recorded at the closing date fair value of \$22.0 million which was based on a Black-Scholes option pricing model.
-The remainder of the proceeds were allocated to common stock issued and recorded as a component o
+The net proceeds were allocated to the warrant liability as noted below with the remainder of \$12.9 million and \$0.1 million recorded in additional paid-in capital and common stock, respectively.

+In the event of certain fundamental transactions involving the Company, the holders of the stock purchase warrants may require the Company to make a payment based on a Black-Scholes valuation, using specific inputs that are not considered indexed to the Company's stock in accordance with ASC 815.
+Therefore, the Company is accounting for the stock purchase warrants as liabilities.
+On November 3, 2022, the stock purchase warrants were recorded at the closing date fair value of \$22.0 million which was based on a Black-Scholes option pricing model.
+The remainder of the proceeds were allocated to common stock issued and recorded as a component of equity.